sridel92/SatTracker_esp32_v2/README.md

 on code :

 adding #include <WiFiManager.h> // https://github.com/tzapu/WiFiManager
+-
+-

-change the location of your screen setup
+Change the location of your screen setup
+This is useful if you update the library.
+You save your config on another place.
 #include <../TFT_eSPI_Setups/User_Setup_st7789.h>    // this is usefull for opening a custom library setup
+-
+-
+-

-tracking many satellite on screen
+tracking many satellite on screen. search for the TLE sat code on the web (celestrak)

+int Sat = 4;        //  Enter the number of tracked satellite
+// Enter the code of the tracked satellites from Celestrak char *SatTleURL[] = {
+    "/satcat/tle.php?CATNR=25544",
+    "/satcat/tle.php?CATNR=48274",
+    "/satcat/tle.php?CATNR=33591",
+    "/satcat/tle.php?CATNR=43013",
+    "/satcat/tle.php?CATNR=11060",
+    "/satcat/tle.php?CATNR=42982",
+    };
+-
+-
+-
+-
 zomming function when ISS is above Europe. you must add one BMP map

 on setting.h